Skip to main content

 Referencing Files in Losant

-In Experience View editors, you can click the “Folder” icon in the bottom right corner of the code textarea to bring up a modal where a file can be selected.
-Choosing a file will insert the file’s full URL at the point where the text cursor was when the button was clicked.
+In Experience View editors, you can click the "Folder" icon in the bottom right corner of the code textarea to bring up a modal where a public or private file can be selected.
+Choosing a file will insert a {{file}} helper at the point where the text cursor was when the button was clicked.
+The helper will be replaced with the full URL of the selected public file, or a signed URL to the selected private file that expires after the selected TTL, when the Experience View is rendered.
+For example, a short-lived link to a private notebook output in a directory scoped to the experience user making the request can be created using a combination of the {{file}} helper and the {{template}} helper:

 In the file selection modal, files can be uploaded and directories can be created, but neither can be moved or deleted.
 A file may be only selected – by pushing the "Select File" button in the detail drawer – at which point the modal will close and return you to the previous view.